How to Make a Business Card

 It may sound cliche but it’s true.
 Your business card is the face of your business or organization.
 It’s essential to find out why you are creating this printed document in the first place.
 Or, better yet, narrow down your organization’s mission and goals.
 This way, you will have an easier time finding out the connection of your WHY with your business card design and content.

-Now, unto the actual card-making.
+Now, onto the actual card-making.
 First, pick a theme or motif for your business cards.
 A good design theme ties up your business card with the kind of impression you wish to create for your brand.
 Themes may range from abstract ideas to color palettes or a combination thereof.
+To illustrate, you may have a corporate business card theme or an artistic business card theme.

 A typical business card measures 3.5 inches by 2 inches.
-With this limited space, you need to be ingenious enough in arranging all the text and image elements that you want to include on the card.
-Unless you are trying to be ironic in your business card design, always follow a clutter-free and organized layout.
+With this limited space, you need to be ingenious enough to arrange all the text and image elements that you want to include on the card.
+Unless you are trying to be ironic in your creative card design, always follow a clutter-free and organized layout.

 Unique branding design elements like company logos, letterheads, slogans, and trademarks all help increase your brand’s recognizability.
 Incorporate at least one of these in your business cards and your brand’s reputation index will rise.

 Useless is the business card that remains at your desk or in your pocket.
-Always develop a concurrent marketing and distribution plan when you are making business cards.
+Always develop a concurrent distribution and marketing plan when you are making business cards.
 For example, you may include your business cards on any direct marketing mailers you send out.
 Or, you may provide a card to each walk-in customer.